 Advocating for the restoration and preservation of our beautiful beaches

-We are a group of concerned citizens, scientists, and surfers who have come together to advocate for cost-effective, nature-based solutions with a high probability of success, focused on sand replenishment and sand retention strategies.
+The beaches of San Clemente are disappearing at an alarming rate.
+We are a group of concerned citizens, scientists, and surfers who have come together to advocate for cost-effective, nature-based solutions with a high probability of success.

 We are actively seeking volunteers to help in our work